-- 18 AAC 75.910.
-Cost recovery. (a) In order to implement the provisions of AS 46.03.760(d), AS 46.03.822, AS 46.04.010 and AS 46.08.070, the department will complete and maintain documentation to support its response actions and to form the basis for cost recovery. - (b) Each person who is liable under AS 46.03.760, AS 46.03.822, AS 46.04.020, or AS 46.09.020 is liable for response costs that the department or this state incurs.
+18 AAC 75.910.
+Cost recovery. (a) In order to implement the provisions of AS 46.03.760(d), AS 46.03.822, AS 46.04.010 and AS 46.08.070, the department will complete and maintain documentation to support its response actions and to form the basis for cost recovery.

+(b) Each person who is liable under AS 46.03.760, AS 46.03.822, AS 46.04.020, or AS 46.09.020 is liable for response costs that the department or this state incurs.
 Response costs are costs reasonably attributable to the site or incident and may include costs of direct activities, support costs of direct activities, and interest charges for delayed payments.
-Response costs include the costs of direct investigation, containment and cleanup, removal, and remedial actions associated with the incident or site undertaken by the department or its contractors, as well as the costs of oversight by the department of those activities involving the incident or site undertaken by a person other than the department.
-Response costs include legal costs incurred by the department concerning a site or incident, and include potential responsible party searches, obtaining site access, causal investigations, cleanup orders and agreements, cost recovery actions, and enforcement actions. - (c) The department will charge an hourly rate based on direct staff costs plus support costs.
-The department will on a fiscal year basis use the following formula for computing hourly personnel rates by job class: - (1) Hourly rate = DSC + DSC(AICR), where DSC means direct staff costs described in (2) of this subsection and AICR means the agency indirect cost rate described in (3) of this subsection; - (2) direct staff costs (DSC) are the average cost of hours worked per job class directly on an incident or site, including salaries, retirement plan benefits, health care benefits, and leave and holiday benefits required by law to be paid to, or on behalf of employees; direct staff costs do not include costs associated with responding to a public records request, preparing or reviewing invoices or answering questions pertaining to invoices, responding to governor, media, or legislative requests for information, responding to public inquiries concerning the site or incident with the exception of inquiries during a large response, internal or external training presentations or case studies, prospective purchaser agreements, policy or regulatory interpretation or discussion, or activities completed for training purposes;
+Response costs include the costs of direct investigation, containment and cleanup, removal, and remedial actions associated with the incident or site undertaken by the department or its contractors, as well as the costs of oversight by the department.
+Response costs include legal costs incurred by the department concerning a site or incident, and include potential responsible party searches, obtaining site access, causal investigations, cleanup orders and agreements, cost recovery actions, and enforcement actions.

+(c) The department will charge an hourly rate based on direct staff costs plus support costs.
+The department will on a fiscal year basis use the following formula for computing hourly personnel rates by job class:

+(1) Hourly rate = DSC + DSC(AICR), where DSC means direct staff costs described in (2) of this subsection and AICR means the agency indirect cost rate described in (3) of this subsection;

+(2) direct staff costs (DSC) are the average cost of hours worked per job class directly on an incident or site, including salaries, retirement plan benefits, health care benefits, and leave and holiday benefits required by law to be paid to, or on behalf of employees; direct staff costs do not include costs associated with responding to a public records request, preparing or reviewing invoices or answering questions pertaining to invoices, responding to governor, media, or legislative requests for information, responding to public inquiries concerning the site or incident with the exception of inquiries during a large response, internal or external training presentations or case studies, prospective purchaser agreements, policy or regulatory interpretation or discussion, or activities completed for training purposes; (3) agency direct costs are the costs of facilities, communications, personnel, fiscal, and other statewide and agency-wide services that re not directly attributable to a project; the agency indirect cost rate (AICR) used is the agency indirect rate expressed as a percentage, approved by the United States Environmental Protection Agency acting as the department's federal cognizant agency, or by a successor federal cognizant agency, for each fiscal year.